 Arches Housing respects the privacy of its residents and customers.
 Your contact with us generates records including records of some personal information that is subject to the General Data Protection Regulation 2018 (GDPR).
 This privacy notice explains our approach to data protection.

 How we collect personal information

-We collect information in a variety of ways including via the websites, on various forms, and contracts, and through our ongoing contact and correspondence with you, with other support agencies that relates to you, and from people associated with you such as family, friends and neighbours.
+We collect information in a variety of ways including via the website, on various forms, and contracts, and through our ongoing contact and correspondence with you, with other support agencies that relates to you, and from people associated with you such as family, friends and neighbours.
 We record calls to and from our office.

 If you provide us with personal information relating to members of your family or your associates we will assume that you do so with their knowledge and consent.
-Information you give us relating to those that live with you will be retained and processed as this information is necessary for us to carry out our duties as landlord as set out in the tenancy agreement.
+Information you give us relating to those that live with you will be retained and processed as this information is necessary for us to carry out our duties as a landlord as set out in the tenancy agreement.

 It is important that you notify us of any changes to your personal information as soon as possible so that we can contact you easily.

 When you apply to become an Arches Housing customer, we obtain information to determine your housing needs.
 In order to help us assess your application, we may take up references from other housing providers/private landlords, your mortgage lender (if you own/have owned your own home), the Police, the Probation Service, support workers, social workers, mental health workers and credit reference agencies.